– Our Kowtowing Has Been Thrown Back In Our Face

 PERU’S CAT ETCHING: Work at an archaeological site in Peru uncovered a huge image of a cat drawn on a hillside more than 2000 years ago.
 It is the latest discovery in an area known as the Nazca Lines, a series of man-made patterns that cover

 450sq km and are described as one of archaeology’s greatest enigmas.

 Stephen Gibbs, “Cat Etched 2000 Years Ago Found In Peru”, The Times/The Australian 21 October 2020

-Viking age, which dates from 800AD to the 1050s.
+before the Viking age, which dates from 800AD to the 1050s.
 Some Viking remains found in Scotland appear to have been from locals who had taken up Viking culture, as they were buried with Viking swords but are genetically similar to present-day Irish and Scotland.
-Scandinavian